HuskyHacks/ShadowSteal/README.md

 ![5.png](img/5.png)

 ## Release History

+### v.04.01 | the Docktastic update
+Now features an easy pre-packaged Docker build environment!
+Just run the ShadowSteal.py script to set up the Docker environment, compile the binay, transfer it back out to your host, and kill the build containers.
+It just works!

 ###  v.03.69 | the N I C E update
 Lean and mean.
 Optimized compile options added.
 HUGE performance increase due to compiler optimization, full bruteforce now takes place almost instantly.
 Huge thanks to @orbitalgun for the pseudo PR, glory be to your house and name!